chess-equality/devkit/README.md

 Proposal: Bash → Go CLI Migration
 - Rationale, scope, and plan to migrate `kit/scripts/devctl` to a typed CLI while keeping shell shims.
 - See: `kit/docs/proposals/devkit-cli-migration.md`.

+## Portability and Onboarding Roadmap

+We are actively smoothing the first-run experience so the devkit works out of the box on more hosts.
+Upcoming changes include:

+- Replacing `readlink -f` in wrapper scripts with POSIX-friendly path resolution so macOS users can launch the toolkit without additional dependencies.
+- Expanding `overlays/<project>/devkit.yaml` to accept `workspace` and overlay `env` values, letting the CLI wire mounts and environment variables without hard-coded relative paths in Compose files.
+- Improving the CLI bootstrap flow so a missing binary can be built automatically (or with a single prompt) instead of failing with a bare error message.

+Contributions that help test these items across operating systems are welcome; see the proposals in `kit/docs/` for discussion threads and status updates.